SanShiv1312/Notes/SEM-3/SCSA1304-ADS/UNIT-3/README.md

 - One which is not cyclic is termed as `Acyclic`
 - Generally a tree is stated as 'Connected Acyclic Graph'.
 - Tree can also be stated as 'Directed Acyclic Graph' (DAG).

+#### -->`Representation of Graph` :
+**Multi Dimensional Array - Adjacency Matrix / Sparse Matrix**
+- Adjacency matrix is a sequential representation
+- An adjacency matrix is a square matrix used to represent a finite graph.
+- It is used to represent which nodes are adjacent to each other. i.e. is there any edge connecting nodes to a graph.
+- In this representation, we have to construct a nXn matrix A. If there is any edge from a vertex i to vertex j, then the corresponding element of A, a^(i,j)= 1, otherwise a^(i,j)= 0
+- Matrices that have the majority of their elements equal to zero are the Sparse Matrices.